swiss/e-collecting-hackathon-team9/README.md

 *Together, you will contribute to comparing different ways of how to implement e-collecting in Switzerland from A to Z. As part of the [participatory process](https://www.bk.admin.ch/bk/de/home/politische-rechte/e-collecting/partizipativer_prozess.html), your solutions will be discussed in subsequent workshops and will ultimately be taken into account for the official decision on which option to pursue as a pilot.
 Proper documentation is key to ensuring that your solution can be understood and evaluated:*

-*1) **[Mermaid](https://mermaid.js.org/) diagram(s)** showing interactions and data flows between actors, software and infrastructure components of your solution over time.
+1. **[Mermaid](https://mermaid.js.org/) diagram(s) showing interactions and data flows between actors, software and infrastructure components of your solution over time.**
-2) Mockups/wireframes and user flow showing the user experience of your solution (using e.g. Figma)
+2. **Mockups/wireframes and user flow showing the user experience of your solution** (using e.g. Figma)
-3) Explanation of features used (if applicable)
+3. Explanation of features used (if applicable)
-4) A requirements file with all packages and versions used (if applicable)
+4. A requirements file with all packages and versions used (if applicable)
-5) Environment code to be run (if applicable)*
+5. Environment code to be run (if applicable)

 *For your reference, you will find below an example for two diagrams showing interactions and data flowing between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.
 Please replace them with diagrams for your solution.*